Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 Surveys taken across MTG include accumulation surveys through snow pits and snow probe surveys, ablation stake installation and monitoring, and most recently, ground-penetrating radar.
 Additionally, park scientists and climbing rangers perform annual fall surface elevation surveys of MTG.
-While most of the focus of the glacier monitoring program in the Tetons is on Middle Teton Glacier, timelapse cameras and air temperature sensors are also installed at sites near four other glaciers across the park.
+While the glacier monitoring program primarily focuses on Middle Teton Glacier, timelapse cameras and air temperature sensors are also installed at sites near four other glaciers across the park.

 ### Accumulation surveys
 To estimate seasonal accumulation, the park collected snow probe measurements and digs two snow pits at the end of the accumulation season (late May - early June) in 2019, 2020, and 2021.
-Snow probe measurements are taken at 25 m spacing along lines perpendicular to glacier flow/steepness; lines were separated by ~50m as conditions allowed.
+Snow probe measurements are taken at 25 m spacing along lines perpendicular to glacier flow/steepness; lines are separated by ~50m as conditions allow.
-Surveyors noted the type of transition as either firn or glacial ice.
+Surveyors note the type of transition as either firn or glacial ice.

-In addition, two snow pits are dug down to the previous year's summer surface at the location of the highest and lowest ablation stakes.
+In addition, two snow pits are dug down to the previous year's summer surface at the location of the highest- and lowest- elevation ablation stakes.
 Snow density is sampled every 0.5 m depth to the bottom of the pit using a 500cc density cutter and a scale.

 ### Ablation Stake Surveys
 Ablation stakes are deployed yearly at the same time as the accumulation surveys on Middle Teton Glacier.
 One-meter sections of PVC pipe are pre-cut, labeled with the site identifier, year, depth, and stake section number, then connected via accessory cord.
-The appropriate length for an ablation stake was site-specific, determined by adding the amount of accumulation measured by snow probe to the maximum estimated ice ablation and an additional two meters for anchoring; most stakes were 10-13 m in length.
+The appropriate length for an ablation stake is site-specific, determined by adding the amount of accumulation measured by snow probe to the maximum estimated ice ablation, plus an additional two meters for anchoring.
+Most stakes are 10-13 m in length.
-A Heucke steam drill [@doi:10.1111/j.0435-3676.1999.00088.x] was used to drill the hole for installing the stakes.
+A Heucke steam drill [@doi:10.1111/j.0435-3676.1999.00088.x] is used to drill the hole for installing the stakes.
 Stakes were installed in late May/early June in 2019, 2020, and 2021 to measure surface ablation and surface velocity and their locations were marked using a handheld Trimble Geo 7X (CITE).
-Most sites were revisited twice throughout the season to measure ablation and take a GPS reading.
+Most ablation stake sites are revisited twice throughout the season to measure ablation and take a GPS reading.
-Sites were visited in subsequent seasons if stakes were located.
+If the stakes can be located, they are marked in susbequent seasons; this is used to give us point measurements of surface velocity.

-The locations of the stakes can be found in Figure 1, and the surface velocities and ablation measurements are in Figure 2.
+The locations of the stakes can be found in Figure 3a, and the surface velocities and ablation measurements are in Figure 3b.
 (ADD how surface velocities are calculated).
 Meltwater equivalent from snow and ice is derived from the ablation stake readings and the accumulation survey.
 The difference in stake readings between site visits provide a melt depth since last visit, while snow probe measurements provide depth of snow and depth to firn/glacial ice.